Spanish Degree (BA)

 Spanish majors take a senior thesis course which includes an oral presentation and portfolio of written work.

-Immerse yourself in the Spanish language for a semester, year, or summer with a study abroad experience.
+Immerse yourself in the Spanish language for a semester, year, J-term or summer with a study abroad experience.
 Lynchburg is affiliated with university programs in Bolivia, Chile and Mexico, and there are also opportunities to study in other countries.

 - Government: diplomat, interpreter

 - Spanish-language media